akovanev/kovanev.github.io/_posts/2020-08-26-Data-generator.md

 Every property must have the <code>Type</code> value not empty.
 If the type is <code>array</code> or <code>object</code> then the <code>pattern</code> should be mandatory filled and reference to the definition in the file.
 For all the other types the default values are usually predefined.

 A property may have also a list of settings like <code>minValue</code> or <code>maxSpaceCount</code>.
-Apart of that, the <code>failure</code> object containing  probabilities of happening a specific failure.
+Apart of that, the <code>failure</code> object describes  probabilities of happening a specific failure.
 In this way you can easily control inconsitent data and their nature.

 The result should look similar to the the screenshot taken from the <a href="https://github.com/akovanev/DataGenerator/">JSON Editor Online</a> tool.